AnthonissenBert/Notes/SlingshotDnD/Quests/The Haunting of Windmill Tower.md

 2. **The Hidden Secrets:**
 	- Scattered throughout the gallery are hidden clues in the form of scrolls, letters, and fragments of a journal written by a former inhabitant of the tower.
 These documents reveal insights into the tower's curse, the purpose of the gallery, and the artist responsible for the enchanted paintings.
 Players can piece together this information to understand the gallery's mysteries.
+		- a dairy entry that points to a creature invading

 **Rewards:**

 1. **Artistic Insights:** Successfully navigating the gallery and solving its puzzles grants the party a deeper understanding of the tower's history, the curse's origins, and the artist who created the animated paintings.
 This knowledge will be invaluable as they confront the tower's malevolent presence.

-2. magical artifact that will
+3. magical artifact that will help the party
 # Level 4: The Clockwork Laboratory (rest)

 **Here the party will be able to short rest and level up**